-Resources
+Resources – handouts

 Over the years, SAND has delivered sessions on terminology countless times.
 We have found that the most important outcome is for people to feel less threatened by language and less fearful of getting things ‘wrong’.
-We emphasis that language evolves and changes all the time, that different words mean different things to different people at different times – and maybe in different geographical locations.
+We emphasise that language evolves and changes all the time, that different words mean different things to different people at different times – and maybe in different geographical locations.
 We are very unlikely to know all of the ‘right’ terms at the ‘right’ time.

 What is very important, is to be willing and able to engage with others – and also to apologise when we get things ‘wrong’.

 Language is powerful.
 It can be used to include or exclude, to affirm or deny, to support or reject.
 Language is creative.
-This is certainly true when we talk about the LGBT+ community.
-Words like queer or dyke, once seen only as terms of abuse, have been reclaimed by the community.

 One of the things that many of are concerned about is how to keep up with the current language and terminology.
 SAND uses the acronym LGBT+ as an umbrella term that essentially includes people who do not identify wholly as heterosexual or cis-gender.
 Others use the terms LGBTQ, LGBTQI, LGBTQIA.